-Plant types and subtypes: SALE, Trees & Shrubs, Shrubs, Deciduous
+Plant types and subtypes: Trees & Shrubs, Shrubs, Deciduous

 Light Requirements: sun